jsantiago611/insurance-quartz/content/Agency.md

 title: Agency
 ---

-An [[Agency]] relationship is where one person (the [[Agent]]) gets to legally pretend to be another person (the [[Principal]]).
-In insurance, this means when the person selling you the policy says "you're covered," the insurance company is on the hook for it.
-It's the legal magic that makes the salesforce actually matter.
+An [[Agency]] is a legal relationship where one party (the [[Agent]]) is authorized to act on behalf of another (the [[Principal]]).

+In insurance, this is the magic that lets the whole sales force function.
+When an [[Agent]] sells you a policy and says "you're covered," they aren't just giving their personal opinion.
+They are speaking for the insurance company itself.
+The company is legally bound by the agent's actions.
+This is why insurers are so careful about who they appoint as an agent—it's like giving someone the keys to the treasury.

+It’s the legal fiction that a giant, impersonal corporation can have thousands of people out in the world making binding promises for it.